-Beta Analytic is headquartered in Miami, Florida with international offices in Europe, Japan, China, Australia, Brazil, South Korea, India and Taiwan.
-The lab offers high-quality bio-based content measurements using accelerator mass spectrometry (AMS) in 3-5 business days with online reporting, technical consultation, and quality assurance reports included.
-Customer service is available in English, Chinese, French, German, Italian, Japanese, Korean, Portuguese, Spanish, and Turkish.
+Beta Analytic is headquartered in Miami, Florida with international offices in Europe, Japan, China, Brazil, South Korea and Taiwan.
+The lab offers high-quality bio-based content measurements using accelerator mass spectrometry (AMS) with online reporting, technical support, and quality assurance reports included.
+Customer service is available in English, Chinese, French, German, Italian, Japanese, Korean, Portuguese, and Spanish.

 Beta Analytic is not affiliated with ASTM, the USDA, or LEED.

-This entry was posted on Tuesday, August 2nd, 2016 and is filed under Biobased Products .
+This entry was posted on Tuesday, August 2nd, 2016 and is filed under Beta Analytic Updates, Biobased Products .